TropshaGroup/m2m/README.md

 ## To Run

+### Setup
+Clone the repo.
+Install requirements from the requirements.txt file.

 ### The application
 This will create trivial interfaces and algorithms, wire them together, and output an evaluation.
 ```